ory/hydra/UPGRADE.md

 secure deployment with zero effort?
 We can run it for you!
 If you're interested, [contact us now](mailto:office@ory.sh)!

+## 1.5.0

+Migrations are now handled with https://github.com/gobuffalo/fizz.
+Please run `hydra migrate sql` when upgrading to this version.

+For a full list of changes please check: https://github.com/ory/hydra/compare/v1.4...v1.5.0

 ## 1.4

 Please run `hydra migrate sql` when upgrading to this version.
 For more information, check https://github.com/ory/hydra/commit/700d17d3b7d507de1b1d459a7261d6fb2571ebe3.